 Of course, a Las Vegas taxi is another way to get around.
 There are approximately 3,000 vehicles in the Las Vegas taxicab fleet with approximately 9,500 taxicab drivers in Las Vegas.
 Rest assured, there is no shortage of taxis to take you to your destination.
+Be sure you have enough cash for the fare because most Las Vegas taxi drivers will not accept credit cards as a valid form of payment.
+The few that will accept credit cards will charge you a $3.00 fee over and above the meter charge for the convenience of using a credit card.

 The base fare is $2.88 per mile but you should know that there is an initial charge of $3.50 when the meter starts to run.
 Each additional 1/12th mile is .23 cents.
 If you are starting your trip from McCarran Airport, expect an additional charge of $2.00.
 The meter is a funny thing.
 If it detects that the cab is going slower than 8-12 MPH then it will charge $.27 (twenty-seven cents) every 30 seconds.
 So your fare will continue to go up even when the cab isn't moving.